somian/FFx-userstyles/README.txt

 Collection of CSS sheets employed w/ Stylish to craft improved presentational attributes for various sites

-License: this code may be used only under the terms of warranty expressed below.
- The code may be copied and modified and redistributed only under the terms of the Artistic License or the Gnu Public License (v.3 or better), as per the user's choice.
+License: this code may be used only under the terms of the null-warranty expressed below, and it may be copied and modified and redistributed only under the terms of the Artistic License or the Gnu Public License (v.3 or better), as per the user's choice.

     THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE